random689/tp/docs/UserGuide.md

 * Either `INVOLVEMENT` or `TAG` must be present.
 * The search for both tag and involvement is case-insensitive. e.g `hans` will match `Hans`.
 * The search for both tag and involvement matches substrings, e.g `han` will match `Hans`.
 * Involvement searches are broken up.
 That is, if the command was `filterStudent One Two`, `One Two` be broken up into two strings `One` and `Two` and it will search for involvement that contains both `One` and `Two`.
 Similarly, if the user executes `filterStudent one one`, then the command treats it as though a single `one` was put in.
+Similarly, an input with `t/tag1 t/tag1` is treated as though the user had put in a single `t/tag1`.
 * Students matching **all** of the search will be returned (i.e. `AND` search).
 For example, if the search was `filterStudent chess club t/member`, only students whose involvement is `chess club` **and** has tags containing `member` will be returned.
 * Only alphanumeric tag parameters in the search are allowed.
-* Involvement must come before Tag. e.g. `filterStudent chess club t/member` is allowed but `filterStudent t/member chess club` is not.
+* Involvement must come before tag. e.g. `filterStudent chess club t/member` is allowed but `filterStudent t/member chess club` is not.

 Examples: